 In this article, we will be going over how to use the Missing Word template, and three different ways it can be put to use in your own custom learning content.

 Throughout the article, we will be demonstrating how to reinforce the example phrase “The use of short lessons delivered over mobile means employees can access lessons at times which suit them”.

 When you add a Missing Word template, there are two areas that you need to configure; the Title field and the Words field.
 Text entered into the Title field creates the sentence that is to be reinforced, and words entered into the Words field appear below this sentence.
 If EdApp detects a match between a word in the Words Are and a word in the text input to the Title field, then it will automatically make that text go “missing”, and replace it with a blank space for a word to be dragged into.

 The words input in the Word field don’t have to be words included in the Title field.
 Because of this, decoy words can be configured to add an extra challenge to the question.

 While Missing Word may seem like a simple template, don’t be confused by the ease of configuration.
-It has a variety of applications, and is a staple Interactive template, seeing a lot of use in a variety of the custom microlessons made in EdApp’s rapid authoring tool.
+It has a variety of applications, and is a staple Interactive template, seeing a lot of use in a variety of the custom microlessons made in EdApp’s rapid creator tool.

-It's important to know that this template would not be suitable for use with certain languages that do not have inter word spacing, such as Chinese, as there would be no blank space between words to drag it into.
+It's important to know that this template would not be suitable for use with certain languages that do not have inter-word spacing, such as Chinese, as there would be no blank space between words to drag it into.

 Read on to cover three different uses of the Missing Word template.